Lenwade Mill

 c.1880

 Although Lenwade mill is on an ancient site the present building is relatively new.
-The previous weatherboarded mill burnt down in 1888 and J. James Sayer replaced it with the current brick building with a slate roof in 1890.
+The previous weatherboarded mill burnt down in 1888 and J. James Sayer replaced it with the current brick building and a slate roof in 1890.
 The mill cost £900 to build and the mill house a further £250.
 It was probably in the 1950s that the walls were rendered white to the style so familiar to all that know the area.
 The boarding of the lucums was unusual in that it was set vertically.

 The mill machinery cost a further £1,520 and consisted of a 44" Vickers turbine, wheat cleaning machinery and a roller plant capable of producing two 280lb sacks of flour per hour.